Flipkart unit Myntra and Jabong CEO steps down

 The chief executive officer of Myntra and Jabong, a unit of Walmart Inc-owned Flipkart, Ananth Narayanan, has left the company to pursue external opportunities, Myntra said on Monday.

-REUTERS: The chief executive officer of Myntra and Jabong, a unit of Walmart Inc-owned Flipkart, Ananth Narayanan, has left the company to pursue external opportunities, Myntra said on Monday.
+REUTERS: The chief executive officer of Myntra and Jabong, a unit of Walmart-owned Flipkart, Ananth Narayanan has left the company to pursue external opportunities, Myntra said on Monday.

+Narayanan is in talks to replace Ajith Mohan as the chief executive officer of video streaming service Hotstar, the Economic Times reported https://economictimes.indiatimes.com/small-biz/startups/newsbuzz/myntras-ceo-ananth-narayanan-in-talks-for-top-role-at-hotstar/articleshow/67519700.cms, citing sources.

+Mohan had taken over as the managing director and vice-president of Facebook India in September.

-Flipkart's Amar Nagaram has been named as the head of Myntra and Jabong, the e-commerce fashion company said in a statement.
+Flipkart's Amar Nagaram has been named as the head of Myntra and Jabong, the e-commerce fashion company said.